-“Now, if you will not undertake this righteous war, thereupon, having avoided your own duty and glory, you shall incur evil” (2:33).
+Now if you shall not undertake this dharmic engagement, then having avoided your swadharma and glory, you shall incur evil (2:33).

 Sanskrit words have many meanings, and it is good to consider all of them, since the sages packed their words with many relevant aspects.

-Certainly “righteous war” is the correct translation, but dharmyam sanghraman also means “dharmic assembly.”
-In the spiritual texts of India great emphasis is put on satsanga which, though literally meaning “the company of truth, is always considered to mean “company with the wise.”
-Sri Ramana Maharshi said that for success in yoga, satsanga was an absolute essential, and Sri Ramakrishna said that spiritual life was simply impossible without continual association with other seekers for truth–and, hopefully, with those that have found it.
+Dharmyam sanghraman also means “dharmic assembly.”
+In the spiritual texts of India great emphasis is put on satsanga which, though literally meaning “the company of truth,” is always considered to mean “company with the wise.”
+Sri Ramana Maharshi said that for success in yoga, satsanga was an absolute essential, and Sri Ramakrishna said that spiritual life is simply impossible without continual association with other seekers for truth–and, hopefully, with those that have found it.

-It is interesting that Krishna says that avoiding the struggle for righteousness is an abandoning of both swadharma and glory (kirtim).
+It is interesting that Krishna says avoiding the struggle for righteousness is an abandoning of both swadharma and glory (kirtim).
 Now we are able to easily consider that we have a higher duty, but usually forget that we are also glorious spiritual beings, however much ignorance may have covered up our glory.
-Human beings do not need to be told that they are miserable, awful, and sinners, but the truth: they are glorious beings who are tragically caught in the net of sin and misery, but freedom is not only possible, it is inevitable, for it is their true nature.
-We do not need God to forgive us our sins, we need to awaken, stand up, and shake them off like the barnacles they are, and walk onward in strength and freedom.
+Human beings do not need to be told that they are miserable, awful, sinners, but the truth: they are glorious beings who are tragically caught in the net of “sin,” but freedom is not only possible, it is inevitable, for it is their true nature.
+We do not need God to forgive us our sins.
+We need to awaken, stand up, and shake them off like the barnacles they are, and walk onward in strength and freedom.